Mike W

 least cut losses. a large part psychology actually.

 An investment strategy is your best bet.
-Otherwise you areleast cut losses. a large part psychology actually.
+Otherwise you are

 just gambling in the market rather than a casino.